Kafalur/Kafalurs-Auto-Boss/README.md

 ## Usage
 - Move to the Bosslair which you want to farm.
- -Enable the bot using the main toggle in the GUI.
+- Enable the bot using the main toggle in the GUI.

 ## Configure settings:
 - Loot Mode: Choose between Nothing, Sell, Salvage, or Stash.**